Functional time series prediction under partial observation of the future curve: Analysis of PM10 and Traffic flow trajectories

-The result shows that PFP is superior compared with intraday prediction and functional mixture prediction method.
-In fact, functional mixture prediction method has some limitations.
-First, it requires that the curves has to be correctly classified and an incorrect membership could lead to poor results.
-Furthermore, applying FLR in each cluster actually reduces the sample size, and this will result in a larger estimation error.
-Another limitation is that the method classifies the future curve only based on the observed part, however, when the observed part is not very representative of the whole curve, the future curve to be predicted may be classified into a wrong cluster, which will potentially increase the prediction error.
+Figure 6 shows the MIPE of the two methods.
+The result shows that proposed PFP method yields lower MIPE compared to the functional mixture prediction method.
+Although the functional mixture prediction method can work well in some cases, it has some limitations.
+First, the method classifies the future curve only based on the observed part, however, when the observed part is not very representative of the whole curve, the curve to be predicted is likely to be classified into a wrong cluster, which will potentially increase the prediction error.
+Furthermore, applying functional linear regression in each cluster actually reduces the sample size, resulting in larger estimation error.